qmul-ceg/eldbdocs/docs/Data/Lookup.md

 | lad_id               | LAD identifier (London only)                                                    |
 | area_id              | area/LAD identifier (North East London only)                                    |

+> Note:
-The boundary changes in LSOA 2021 make it difficult to map to the LSOA 2011 based IMD 2019 scores and ranking.
+> The boundary changes in LSOA 2021 make it difficult to map to the LSOA 2011 based IMD 2019 scores and ranking.
 See [lu_lsoa2021](#lu_lsoa2021) for more detail.
 LSOA and IMD based on the patient's postcode are provided in [CORE](../Data/Core.md).

 | identifier | area                                     |
 | ---------- | ---------------------------------------- |